hkbuttar/matchstate/models/README.md

 ## Honest takeaway

-This is exactly the outcome Step 1's disclosed StatsBomb-coverage constraint (380 matches, one season) predicted was possible: a flexible model needs more data than a well-specified simple parametric one to match it in the regimes that parametric model was built to handle well.
+This is exactly the outcome the disclosed StatsBomb-coverage constraint (380 matches, one season -- see `data/README.md`) predicted was possible: a flexible model needs more data than a well-specified simple parametric one to match it in the regimes that parametric model was built to handle well.
 Gradient boosting's real, demonstrated value here is specifically in early-match state-awareness, not as a wholesale replacement for the Dixon-Coles family.
-A natural, not-yet-built refinement: blend the two (e.g. GBM early, baseline-dominated late, or an explicit ensemble) -- noted as future work rather than implemented here, to keep this step's result honestly a straight three-way comparison rather than a post-hoc-tuned "win."
+A natural, not-yet-built refinement: blend the two (e.g. GBM early, baseline-dominated late, or an explicit ensemble) -- noted as future work rather than implemented here, to keep this result honestly a straight three-way comparison rather than a post-hoc-tuned "win."

 ## Output

-`data/processed/step6_comparison.json` -- summary metrics.
+`data/processed/gbm_vs_baselines.json` -- summary metrics.
 Full
 per-model prediction code is in `models/gbm.py` (feature prep, training) and `models/compare.py` (the three-way evaluation).

 ---

-# Step 7: Big-Moment Detection (`models/big_moments.py`)
+# Big-Moment Detection (`models/big_moments.py`)

 Flags the largest win-probability swings per match (total variation distance between consecutive minutes' [home/draw/away] vectors) and